 Applications are automatically granted access to their own namespace.
 Ownership beyond this is typically unnecessary, although there are a small number of exceptions, such as using MPRIS to provide media controls.

-Talk permissions can be freely used, although it is recommended to use the minumum required.
+Talk permissions can be freely used, although it is recommended to use the minimum required.

 --filesystem=host- access normal files on the host, not including host os or system internals described below